Skip to content

 When your application receives asynchronous events (like call.intelligence.ready), you must cryptographically verify the webhook signature to protect against replay attacks and spoofing.

-The Node SDK includes a built-in helper to securely validate the Rymi-Signature HMAC.
+The Node SDK includes a built-in helper to securely validate the X-Rymi-Signature HMAC.

 typescript